 Page County leads the state, with 37% of the produce served in our schools coming from local producers!

-Page County Grown supports local growers
+Page County Grown supports local growers and the local economy!

 Spending on locally-grown food rose from $2,000 in 2010 to $30,000 in 2013!

 Director of Food Services Diane Dovel coordinated this effort to educate students on the value of local food!